mjl-/mox/rfc/index.md

 # More

+3339	Date and Time on the Internet: Timestamps
 3986	Uniform Resource Identifier (URI): Generic Syntax 5617	(Historic) DomainKeys Identified Mail (DKIM) Author Domain Signing Practices (ADSP) 6186	(not used in practice) Use of SRV Records for Locating Email Submission/Access Services